How to sell online internationally with Shopify

 You can’t exactly get around the costs associated with your Shopify plan, credit card rates or transaction fees, but conversion fees are a different story.
 Shopify itself best explains how these fees work:

-When you accept payment in a currency that is different from your payout currency, then a currency conversion occurs.
+When you accept payment in a currency that is different from your payout currency, a currency conversion occurs.
 The amount that you receive in your customer's local currency (also referred to as the presentment currency) is converted to your payout currency, and you’re charged a currency conversion fee.

 To avoid conversion fees on Shopify international payments, you need to avoid having to convert your funds in the first place.
 You have two options to do this.